EricCrosson/camelot/README.md

 Objective:

-> Promela Models for Distributed Programs Specify and verify the correctness of
+> Specify and verify the correctness of at least four different distributed
-> at least four different distributed algorithms using Promela language and the
-> SPIN model checker.
+> algorithms using Promela language and the SPIN model checker.

 This assignment is from the [Spring 2012 Final Project list].